luuhai48/my-flarum/README.md

  - Step 6: Run `composer install` for installing composer packages.

 ## NOTE:
  - When first start using the website, it will ask you to input database's information.
 Use information the same as in the `.env` file.
-The database host must be `db`, **NOT** `localhost`.
+The database host must be `db` (the name of docker service, located inside `docker-compose.yml` file), **NOT** `localhost`.
  - Remember to disable or remove any webserver engine (like nginx, apache) that's running on port 80, or the nginx container won't work.